-During the three months ended March 31, 2024, management performed an assessment of the recoverability of deferred tax assets.
+During the three six months ended March 31, 2024 June 30, 2024, management performed an assessment of the recoverability of deferred tax assets.
 Management determined, based on the accounting standards applicable to such assessment, that there was sufficient negative evidence as a result of the Company's scheduled reversal of deferred tax liabilities and cumulative losses to conclude it was more likely than not that its deferred tax assets would not be realized and has recorded a valuation allowance against its deferred tax assets that are not more likely than not to be realized.

-As of March 31, 2024 and December 31, 2023, the Company has recorded net deferred tax liabilities of \$66.5 million and \$67.2 million, respectively.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the Company has recorded net deferred tax liabilities of \$66.5 44.6 million and \$67.2 million, respectively.

-The Company's effective tax rate was 5.8% and 4.3% for the three months ended March 31, 2024 and 2023, respectively.
+The Company's effective tax rate was 5.8 6.7% and 4.3 11.3% for the three months ended March 31, 2024 June 30, 2024 and 2023, respectively, and 6.6% and 7.4% for the six months ended June 30, 2024 and 2023, respectively.
 The Company's effective tax rate differs from the statutory tax rate of 21% due to the valuation allowance recorded, foreign tax rates that differ from the U.S. statutory tax rate, and partnership income that is not taxed.